Accelerated Bachelor of Science in Nursing (ABSN)

 Admission to the Accelerated BSN program of the College of Nursing at the University of Tennessee is highly competitive and is based on the following criteria:

-• Courses that show up in the transfer table as “UD” are not equivalent to UT courses and do not meet our requirements.
-Courses that show up as “LD” or do not show up at all may not be equivalent and/or may need to be evaluated.
+- Courses that show up as “LD” or do not show up at all in the transfer table may not be equivalent and may need to be evaluated.
 Transfer coursework is typically evaluated several weeks after a student is admitted to the university.
 For more information, please visit the Transfer Credit Policy page.
+Courses that show up in the transfer table as “UD” are not equivalent to UTK courses and are not guaranteed to meet our requirements.
+Please submit UD course syllabi to NursingCAS for a case-by-case review ONLY if your course is upper division (i.e. 300-level or higher).

 Other Considerations: